-8 Best Shop Vacs for Drywall Dust 2021 – Reviews & Buying Guide
+8 Best Shop Vacs for Drywall Dust 2024 – Reviews & Buying Guide

 Few tools are as versatile as a good shop vac.
-They can clean up everything from spilled water to piles of sawdust and they can even be used as a blower to clean off your tools and more.
-But drywall dust is very fine, causing it to go through the filters on many shop vacs and come right out the blower, making a cloud of white dust.
+They can clean up everything from spilled water to piles of sawdust and can even be used as a blower to clean off your tools and more.
+But drywall dust is very fine, causing it to go through the filters on shop vacs and come right out of the blower, making a cloud of white dust.

-A Quick Comparison of Our Favorites
+A Quick Comparison of Our Favorites in 2024

 |Stanley SL18115 Wet Dry Vacuum

 |Vacmaster VQ607SFD Wet/Dry Shop Vacuum

 |Shop-Vac 9650610 Wet/Dry Vacuum

-The 8 Best Shop Vacs for Drywall Dust – Reviews 2021
+The 8 Best Shop Vacs for Drywall Dust

 1. CRAFTSMAN Wet/Dry Vac – Best Overall